 The Mayors Office for People with Disabilities (MOPD) maintains an updated listing of accessible housing units in the city of Chicago.
 Upon request, MOPD will link individuals with available, accessible housing or assist individuals to obtain funding and modify existing apartments or homes.

 The University of Chicago Police Department (UCPD) operates the largest private police force in the country.
 UCPD services include 24 hour emergency response, community alerts, umbrella coverage and over 300 emergency phones.
-"Common Sense," an online guide to safe urban living is available on the UCPD website.

 City of Chicago